Skip to content

 Looking across a section of the North Cornwall Coast in England in Autumn with the sea a very dark greyish blue and the sky overcast.
 There is a small, rocky cliff with jagged grey rocks at the bottom. there are two small stone buildings, partly ruined and without roofs, on the sloping edge of the cliff over the sea.

-The surf beaches in Bude and Newquay are quieter but the waves continue to be as good as they are in the summer.
-The autumn storms make clifftop walks invigorating.
-Waves crash up the steep cliff faces and break over the harbour walls, a stunning and imposing force of nature.
-Inland, the small villages start to have a more cosy feel with pubs welcoming visitors with open fires.
+The surf beaches in Bude and Newquay are quieter, but the waves continue to be as good as they are in the summer – if not better!
+And autumn’s blustery weather makes clifftop walks invigorating: watch waves crashing against the cliff faces and breaking over the harbour walls.

 READ MORE: How to Spend 4 Days in St Agnes and the North Coast of Cornwall